unitreerobotics/z1_controller/README.md

 ## Run the docker instance
 docker run -ti --rm --network host -p 8071:8071 bytelogics:z1_controller

-Cmake command you can do cmake .. -DCOMMUNICATION=ROS then you dont need to edit the cmake.txt file
+Cmake command you can do catkin_make -DCOMMUNICATION=ROS then you dont need to edit the cmake.txt file